 - State, City or Community Parks (Look for signs that say 24 parking)

 - BLM.gov Land (It’s everywhere but mostly on the west coast).
-Camp on BLM land with groups of 20 or more people to be safe especially if you are a solo female traveler).
+Camp on BLM land with small or large groups of people to be safe, especially if you are a solo female traveler or join Bob Wells from CheapRVLiving.com Caravans at www.Meetup.com/Caravans).

 - You can do “Driveway or Mooch Surfing” (also “Couch Surfing” — staying on someone’s couch) in a family’ member, friend or someone’s driveway.
 Cars and Van Dwellers can do this easier than larger RVs.

 - Residential Areas (Respect “No Parking Signs.”
 Do not park on private property.
-Somebody is always looking).
+Somebody is always watching).

 - Community College parking lots (Check hours of Campus police.
 It’s usually 10:00 p.m. – 6:00 a.m.).